Innovation and entrepreneurship aren't just for business majors. They're for everyone.

 Greek rush, which occurs in the fall as well as in the spring, is an exciting time for chapters and recruits alike.
 Because each sorority and fraternity has its own dynamic and focus, a student should select one that best suits his/her personal styles, needs and social interests.

 If your student is among the 30 percent of those involved with athletics, you know of its importance in his/her campus life.
-Other opportunities include club and intramural sports, fitness and leisure education programs, and outdoor recreation activities—all of which can benefit your student mentally and physically.
+Other wellness opportunities include club and intramural sports, fitness and leisure education programs, and outdoor recreation activities.

 The Lou Higgins Center, the home of the Division of Health and Physical Education, is a social area where your student can go to tone as well as to talk.
 It features workout spaces, a state-of-the-art training facility and more.